putyourlightson/intellij-sprig-support/README.md

 Created by [PutYourLightsOn](https://putyourlightson.com/).

-Based on the work of [Hugo Mesquita](https://twitter.com/hugohomesquita) with [htmx-jetbrains plugin](https://github.com/hugohomesquita/htmx-jetbrains).
+Based on the work of [Hugo Mesquita](https://twitter.com/hugohomesquita) on the [htmx-jetbrains](https://github.com/hugohomesquita/htmx-jetbrains) plugin.